Bigla361/ds-cart-date/README.md

-# disc-date
+# ds-cart-date
-Get the date your GameCube, Wii, or Wii U disc was manufactured.
+Get the date your DS or 3DS cart was manufactured.